 Did you know?
 Over 319 billion emails were sent around the globe in 2021.
-And, Google processes over 8.5 billion searches a day.
+And Google processes over 8.5 billion searches a day.
 It’s no wonder British mathematician Clive Humby termed data the new ‘oil’.
 Nearly every company today relies on data for its decision-making.
-This demand for data and those who can understand it has resulted in the creation of job titles that didn’t exist until a few decades ago, like the Chief Data Officer (CDO).
+This demand for data and those who can understand it has created job titles that didn’t exist until a few decades ago, like the Chief Data Officer (CDO).
 What does it entail, and how to become a CDO?
 Let’s find out!

 What is a CDO?